With a 250-year old history, Britain’s canals and rivers have some fascinating destinations and stories to tell.

 Amazing canal facts worth reading ahead of your narrowboat holiday

-If you are considering a canal boat holiday, why not first have a read of these amazing canal facts which will only add to the wonder of your cruise along these historic waterways.
+If you’e considering a canal boat holiday, why not first have a read of these amazing canal facts which will only add to the wonder of your experience.

-1) The oldest working canal in the UK is about 1,900 years old
+1. The oldest working canal in the UK is about 1,900 years old

-The Fossdyke Navigation which runs between Lincoln and the River Trent at Torksey was built by the Romans in around AD 120 and is still in use today.
-Extending 11.3 miles, with one lock, the Fossdyke formed part of a key transport route from Peterborough to York.
+The Fossdyke Navigation, which runs between Lincoln and the River Trent at Torksey, was built by the Romans in around AD 120.
+Still in use today, it extends 11.3 miles, with one lock and formed part of a key transport route from Peterborough to York.

 It is said to have been used by the invading Danes and the Normans to carry stone to build Lincoln Cathedral in the 11th century.
-The canal was revamped under King Henry I in 1121 but then fell into disrepair and silted up until, by the 17th century, it was virtually impassable.
+The canal was revamped under King Henry I in 1121, but then fell into disrepair and silted up.
+By the 17th century, it was virtually impassable.
 In 1744 a proper channel was restored and maintained and the canal has remained navigable ever since.

-2) The longest canal tunnel in the UK runs for more than 5000 metres – or 3.5 miles
+2. The longest canal tunnel in the UK runs for more than 5,000 metres/3.5 miles

 The Standedge Tunnel on the Huddersfield Narrow Canal is the longest, deepest and highest canal tunnel in Britain.
-Built over 16 years from 1794 to 1811, it stands at 196 metres above sea level, at a depth of 194 metres underneath the Pennines.
+Built over 16 years from 1794 to 1811, it stands at 196 metres above sea level, at a depth of 194 metres beneath the Pennines.
 The canal was closed to traffic in 1943 and re-opened in May 2001.
-Moor up during your canal boat holiday and learn more about this 19th century wonder of engineering at the Standedge Tunnel and Visitor Centre.
+You can learn more about this 19th century wonder of engineering at the Standedge Tunnel Visitor Centre.

-3) Britain’s longest aqueduct extends more than 300 metres – or 1000 ft
+3. Britain’s longest aqueduct extends more than 300 metres/1,000 ft

 Deservedly described as the jewel in the crown of Britain’s canals, the awe-inspiring Pontcysyllte Aqueduct carries narrowboats on the Llangollen Canal at a soaring 38 metres – 126 ft – above the River Dee, offering stunning views of the valley and surrounding hills.
 Designated a UNESCO World Heritage Site in 1999, the 18-arch aqueduct was designed by legendary civil engineer Thomas Telford and built between 1795 and 1805.

-Located right next to the Anglo Welsh narrowboat hire base at Trevor, this is a spectacular way to start or finish a canal boat holiday from this idyllic location.
+Located right next to our narrowboat hire base at Trevor, this is a spectacular way to start or finish a canal boat holiday from this idyllic location.

-4) The longest lock flight in the UK is 30 locks long
+4. The longest lock flight in the UK is 30 locks long

-The Tardebigge lock flight enables Worcester & Birmingham Canal to ascend 67 metres (220 feet) over a 2.25 mile stretch.
+The Tardebigge lock flight enables the Worcester & Birmingham Canal to ascend 67 metres (220 feet) over a 2.25 mile stretch.
 Built between 1808 and 1815, the lock flight enabled an extension of the canal from Birmingham to the River Severn at Worcester to be completed.
 Until the lock ladder was constructed, originally with a boat lift in place of the 3.4-metre (11 feet) top lock, the canal only travelled as far the Old Wharf next to Tardebigge Tunnel.

-5) The longest UK canal runs for 137 miles
+5. The longest UK canal runs for 137 miles

-The Grand Union Canal links London with Birmingham via Milton Keynes, Northampton and Leamington Spa and would take about 74 hours to cruise the whole length non-stop.
-It winds its way through rolling countryside, idyllic towns and villages with 158 locks and striking historic features including the Iron Trunk Aqueduct, the steep Hatton Lock Flight and The Canal Museum at Stoke Bruerne.
+The Grand Union Canal links London with Birmingham via Milton Keynes, Northampton and Leamington Spa.
+It would take about 74 hours to cruise the whole length non-stop.
+The canal winds its way through rolling countryside, idyllic towns and villages with 158 locks and striking historic features including the Iron Trunk Aqueduct, the steep Hatton Lock Flight and The Canal Museum at Stoke Bruerne.

 The name of the canal offers a clue as to its origins, for it was not built as one waterway but was the result of connecting existing waterways to create an uninterrupted link between the industrial heartlands of Birmingham and the west midlands with the capital.